-Rosemarie Rizzo Parse is a Distinguished Professor Emeritus at Loyola University Chicago as well as a Fellow in the American Academy of Nursing, where she initiated and is immediate past chair of the Nursing Theory-Guided Practice Expert Panel.
-She is founder and editor of Nursing Science Quarterly; president of Discovery International, which sponsors international nursing theory conferences; and founder of the Institute of Humanbecoming, where each summer in Pittsburgh she teaches new material on the ontological, epistemological, and methodological aspects of the humanbecoming school of thought.
-There are also sessions on the Humanbecoming Community Change Model (Parse, 2003a), the Humanbecoming Teaching-Learning Model (Parse, 2004), the Humanbecoming Mentoring Model (Parse, 2008c), the Humanbecoming Leading-Following Model (Parse, 2008b), and the Humanbecoming Family Model (Parse, 2008a).
+Rosemarie Rizzo Parse is a Distinguished Professor Emerita at Loyola University Chicago as well as a Fellow in the American Academy of Nursing, where she initiated and is immediate past chair of the Nursing Theory-Guided Practice Expert Panel.
+She is founder and editor of Nursing Science Quarterly; president of Discovery International, which sponsors international nursing theory conferences; and founder of the Institute of Humanbecoming, where each summer in Pittsburgh she teaches new material on the ontological, epistemological, and methodological aspects of the humanbecoming paradigm.
+There are also sessions on the Humanbecoming Community Change Model (Parse, 2003a, 2012a, 2013a, 2014), the Humanbecoming Teaching-Learning Model (Parse, 2004, 2014), the Humanbecoming Mentoring Model (Parse, 2008c, 2014), the Humanbecoming Leading-Following Model (Parse, 2008b, 2011a, 2014), and the Humanbecoming Family Model (Parse, 2008a, 2009a, 2014).
 The goal of all sessions is the understanding of the meaning of humanuniverse from a humanbecoming perspective.

-Dr. Parse has published more than 100 articles and 9 books.
-Her books include Nursing Fundamentals (Parse, 1974); Man-Living-Health: A Theory of Nursing (Parse, 1981); Nursing Research: Qualitative Methods (Parse, Coyne, & Smith, 1985); Nursing Science: Major Paradigms, Theories, and Critiques (Parse, 1987); Illuminations: The Human Becoming Theory in Practice and Research (Parse, 1995); The Human Becoming School of Thought (Parse, 1998a); Hope: An International Human Becoming Perspective (Parse, 1999a); Qualitative

-Inquiry: The Path of Sciencing (Parse, 2001), and Community: A Human Becoming Perspective (Parse, 2003a).
-Her books and other publications have been translated into many languages, as her theory is a guide for practice in health care settings and her research methodologies are used by nurse scholars in Australia, Canada, Denmark, Finland, Greece, Italy, Japan, South Korea, Sweden, Switzerland, Taiwan, the United Kingdom, the United States, and many other countries.
+Dr. Parse has published more than 300 articles and 10 books.
+Her books include Nursing Fundamentals (Parse, 1974); Man-Living-Health: A Theory of Nursing (Parse, 1981); Nursing Research: Qualitative Methods (Parse, Coyne, & Smith, 1985); Nursing Science: Major Paradigms, Theories, and Critiques (Parse, 1987); Illuminations: The Human Becoming Theory in Practice and Research (Parse, 1995); The Human Becoming School of Thought (Parse, 1998a); Hope: An International Human Becoming Perspective (Parse, 1999a); Qualitative Inquiry: The Path of Sciencing (Parse, 2001); Community: A Human Becoming Perspective (Parse, 2003a); and The Humanbecoming Paradigm: A Transformational Worldview (Parse, 2014).
+Her books and other publications have been translated into many languages, as her theory is a guide for practice in health-care settings, and her research methodologies are used by nurse scholars in Australia, Canada, Denmark, Finland, Greece, Italy, Japan, South Korea, Sweden, Switzerland, Taiwan, the United Kingdom, the United States, and many other countries on five continents.

 Dr. Parse has received two lifetime achievement awards, one from the Midwest Nursing Research Society and one from the Asian Nurses' Association.
 The Rosemarie Rizzo Parse Scholarship was endowed in her name at the Henderson State University School of Nursing.
 She is a sought-after speaker and consultant for local, national, and international venues.
+She also received the Medal of Honor from the University of Lisbon.

 Dr. Parse is a graduate of Duquesne University in Pittsburgh and received her master's and doctorate from the University of Pittsburgh.
 She was a member of the faculty of the University of Pittsburgh, dean of the School of Nursing at Duquesne University, professor and coordinator of the Center for Nursing Research at Hunter College of the City University of New York (1983-1993), and professor and Niehoff Chair in Nursing Research at Loyola University Chicago (1993-2006).
-Since January 2007, she has been a consultant and visiting scholar at the New York University College of Nursing.
+Since January 2007, she has been a consultant, visiting scholar, and adjunct professor at the New York University College of Nursing.